zarr-developers/blog/_posts/2025-03-20-switching-to-effver.markdown

 permalink: /versioning-with-effver/
 ---

-Back in January we released [Zarr-Python 3](https://zarr.readthedocs.io/en/v3.0.0/), the first new version of the library since 2016.
-While working on this release, we found that Zarr-Python's versioning policy didn't quite fit the needs of the project as it stands today.
-So we are modifying that versioning policy to make it better suited to the needs of Zarr-Python developers and users.
+Back in January we released [Zarr-Python 3](https://zarr.readthedocs.io/en/v3.0.0/), the first new major version of the library since 2016.
+After making this release, we found that Zarr-Python's versioning policy didn't quite fit the needs of the project as it stands today.
+So we have modified that versioning policy to make it better suited to the needs of Zarr-Python developers and users.

 This post will explain what our old versioning policy was, why it wasn't working well for us, and why we are switching to ["Intended Effort Versioning"](https://jacobtomlinson.dev/effver/), or "EffVer".